<< Yesterday

 2003 After being activated from the disabled list by the Dodgers, first baseman Fred McGriff bats cleanup and goes 2-for-4, including a double, in the team's 7-1 loss to the Padres at Chavez Ravine.
 The Crime Dog's trip to the DL was his first in 18 years in the big leagues.

-2003 Just a few hours after obtaining Roberto Alomar from the Mets, the White Sox acquire outfielder Carl Everett (.274, 18, 51) from the Rangers.
+2003 A few hours after obtaining Roberto Alomar from the Mets, the White Sox acquire outfielder Carl Everett (.274, 18, 51) from the Rangers.
 Texas will pick two or three players from a Chicago minor league pool, and the team will also give money to help pay part of the former outfielder's $9.15 million deal.

 2003 At Pro Player Stadium, the Marlins set a franchise mark for runs scored, tying a team record with 25 hits, with Miguel Cabrera, Ivan Rodriguez, and Luis Castillo collecting four each.
 In the seventh inning of the team's 20-1 victory over the Braves, a photographer is airlifted to a hospital after Atlanta center fielder Darren Bragg's bat flies into the stands, seriously injuring the unidentified onlooker.